calcium-lang/spec/Semantics.md

 This is the enum's body, where its constants are defined, along with optional extra declarations.

 ## UnionLayout

+## UnionRawness
-This modifier determines whether (when ommited) or not (when present) the union's memory layout will have a prefix, which indicates the type of the current value.
-The prefix will be of the smallest unsigned integer type that can hold the number of types the union has minus one, and the types will be identified by their order of declaration (zero-indexed and increasing).
-As a reinterpret cast is possible when there is no such prefix, this modifier is considered unsafe.
+This modifier determines whether (when ommited) or not (when present) the union's memory layout will have a suffix, which indicates the type of the current value.
+The suffix will be of the smallest unsigned integer type that can hold the number of types the union has minus one, and the types will be identified by their order of declaration (zero-indexed and increasing).
+As a reinterpret cast is possible when there is no such suffix, this modifier is considered unsafe.

 ## UnionBody
 This is the union's body, where its types are defined, along with optional extra declarations.